 East Texas Regional Airport holds the distinction of being the first civilian airport in the state and the Southwest, and its 10,000 linear feet runway once served as a training ground for American Airlines.
 With a distinct culture and aeronautical background, designing the building to appropriately represent it as the community's corporate gateway was of high importance.
 When the East Texas Regional Airport approached Corgan, the terminal was last remodeled in 1989.
 Since that time, there have been many changes to procedures and federal requirements governing commercial service airports.
 One of the more impactful changes has been more stringent security.
 First and foremost, Corgan had to modify the terminal to ensure adequate space was provided to meet Transportation Security Administration (TSA) secure area requirements.
 The layout was then adjusted to provide more effective use of space and relieve congestion, as the ticketing counters, screening area, and baggage claim were all located at the south end of the building.

 In addition, Corgan redesigned the interior to ensure the traveling public's needs were met by adding amenities for comfort and improved user experiences.
-The renovated façade includes limestone to complement the community's local civic buildings with zinc cladding surround for a prominent front entry.
+The renovated façade includes limestone to complement the community's local civic buildings with zinc cladding surrounding a prominent front entry.
 The most considerable improvement to the exterior and interior was adding a ribbon window at the entry allowing for 100% more natural daylight into the ticketing area and providing visual hierarchy to the passengers’ approach from entry, ticketing to security.

 Brownsville South Padre Island International Airport